anuragverma108/SwapReads/README.md

 Your involvement helps to improve the project and make it better for everyone.
 Thank you for your contributions!

+## My Contributions (@Chitrakadyan2005)
+- Improved the UI of the cookie consent modal.
+- Added a smooth scroll feature for better accessibility.

 Kindly go through [CONTRIBUTING.md](CONTRIBUTING.md) to understand everything from setup to contributing guidelines.

 If you would like to contribute to the project, please follow our contribution guidelines.